Skip to main content

 1.

 Complete the motion diagram for the ball by sketching acceleration vectors at each point.
-(Your vectors should be at qualitatively accurate!
+(Your vectors should be at least qualitatively accurate!
 That is, vectors with larger magnitudes should have greater length.)

 2.